erebos12/made/README.md

     * Here we use `git submodules`.
 A git submodule is just a reference to another git repo.
     Since all your apps should already have a separate git repo, we can leverage that!
 In case you use a monorepo, the approach stays the same except that a submodule is now a folder in your monorepo.
 * `docker` (of course ;-) ) is needed to build and package your apps into docker images.
 Same images will be deployed to your production/staging environment (ie. GoogleCloud, MS Azure) since your CI/CD pipeline SHOULD use the same Dockerfile.
+By that you test locally the same image which will be deployed to production later.
 * `docker-compose` gives us a tool to compose and configure the microservice environment.
 We will also use it to include and start the automated tests.

 <table><tr><td>